(A) What happens when an individual does not comply with an employment and training requirement?

 (1) Determine if the assistance group is an OWF assistance group.
 An OWF assistance group is a group in which all members are receiving OWF benefits.
 For OWF assistance groups, the county agency shall follow rule 5101:4-3-09 of the Administrative Code.
 However, when all of the individuals in the assistance group are not receiving OWF cash benefits (i.e. one or more members are only in receipt of food assistance), the assistance group remains subject to the requirements of this rule.

 (2) Determine if the individual meets one of the other work registration exemptions outlined in rule 5101:4-3-11 of the Administrative Code.
 When the individual meets another work registration exemption in rule 5101:4-3-11 of the Administrative Code, no action is required.

 (3) When the individual does not meet another work registration exemption, and the failure is equivalent to the appraisal requirement, the individual shall be sanctioned in accordance with this rule.
 The income and resources of the individual shall be treated in accordance with rule 5101:4-6-13 of the Administrative Code.

-(4) If the individual does not meet another work registration exemption, and the failure is equivalent to a food assistance employment and training program requirement, other than appraisal, the county agency shall sanction the individual.
+(4) If the individual does not meet another work registration exemption, and the failure is equivalent to a food assistance employment and training program requirement, the county agency shall sanction the individual.
 The requirements set forth in paragraph (B) of this rule, regarding notification of noncompliance, shall be followed.

 (5) Assistance group members who fail to comply with an unemployment compensation or OWF requirement that is not equivalent to that of a food assistance work requirement shall lose their exemption and must be registered for work if not otherwise exempt.